Tesla wraps

 What you get

-• Drop-off at service centre with loaner vehicle in some regions.
+• Drop-off at a Tesla service centre with a loaner vehicle subject to availability.

 What you do not get